 Before starting the ignition, it’s imperative that all motor vehicle drivers take a moment to appreciate how powerful a car truly is and make the decision to take reasonable care while traveling.
 A motorist who drives with a clear disregard for safety is considered negligent under the law.
 It’s this legal theory that acts as the basis for most vehicle wrecks.
 If you or someone you love has been injured in a head-on collision, you need an experienced Alexandria, Louisiana Head-On Car Wreck Attorney to effectively represent your interests.
 If a family member was killed in a head-on crash, negligence may have been at play, leaving you with the right to pursue a wrongful death suit.

-Call Our Louisiana Head-On Car Wreck Attorneys For Your Free Consultation Today At 318-487-9537
+Contact Our Louisiana Car Accident Lawyer For Your Free Consultation

 While the Chris J. Roy, Jr. Law Firm is large enough to supply the necessary resources to handle any type of personal injury, it is also small enough to provide the individual attention that your case deserves.
 Chris will carefully examine all possible avenues for compensation to make sure you get the best recovery possible.
-For help with your legal claim, contact the Alexandria, Louisiana Head-On Car Wreck law firm today for a free initial consultation by calling (318) 487-9537 or by filling out a case evaluation form.
+For help with your legal claim, contact our Alexandria, Louisiana car accident lawyer at the law firm today for a free initial consultation by calling (318) 487-9537 or by filling out a case evaluation form.